-Any students earning a 4.0 GPA for trimesters 1 and 2 will be invited to attend a field trip to the tide pools.
+Any students earning a 4.0 GPA for trimesters 1 and 2 will receive the Principal's Award certificate and be invited to attend a special event.

 Academic Recognition

 Students are recognized and celebrated each trimester for their academic accomplishments in a rally.
 4.0 students are Gold Honor Roll, 3.0 - 3.9 Silver Honor Roll, and 2.0 - 2.9 are Ranger Pride.